-Online and alternative lending have opened up credit to a wide range of individuals and businesses who may not meet the traditional definitions of creditworthiness laid out by banks and traditional lenders.
+Online and alternative lending has opened up credit to a wide range of individuals and businesses who may not meet the traditional definitions of creditworthiness laid out by banks and traditional lenders.
 They have also brought valuable innovation and new efficiencies to an area of finance that had stayed very close to its face-to-face, paper-based history, even as other banking services modernized.

 Nevertheless, online lenders should make careful efforts to meet Know Your Customer requirements by performing Customer Due Diligence (KYC/CDD).
 The best practice is to follow all key due diligence requirements for lenders no matter what forms of online lending are offered.
 Regardless of regulation, following guidelines designed to prevent money laundering helps mitigate risk.